-- (a) An employee appointed as a Clinical Psychologist Registrar (Grade 1) will commence at P-1.5 and will progress to P-1.6 in the second year. - (b) An employee appointed as a Clinical Psychologist (Grade 2) will commence at P-2.3 and will progress by annual increments to P-4.2. - (c) Progression from Clinical Psychologist Registrar (Grade 1) to Clinical Psychologist (Grade 2) will occur with effect from the date registration as a "Clinical Psychologist" is conferred by the Psychology Board of Australia and the relevant positions may be advertised at Grade 1 or Grade 2 when vacant. - (d) "Clinical Psychologist (Grade 2)" will mean a Clinical Psychologist who: - (i) is registered with the Psychology Board of Australia; - (ii) has thorough knowledge of the methods, principles and practices of the profession; - (iii) works under general to limited direction; and - (iv) has an ability to practice psychology with a high degree of initiative and experience. - (e) The classification and grading structure for Clinical Psychologists above Grade 2 will be as agreed from time to time between the System Manager and HSUWA, and will be published by the System Manager.
+- (a) Clinical Psychologists and Clinical Neuropsychologists - (i) An employee appointed as a Clinical Psychologist Registrar (Grade 1) will commence at P-1.5 and will progress to P-1.6 in the second year. - (ii) An employee appointed as a Clinical Psychologist (Grade 2) will commence at P-2.3 and will progress by annual increments to P-4.2. - (iii) Progression from Clinical Psychologist Registrar (Grade 1) to Clinical Psychologist (Grade 2) will occur with effect from the date registration as a "Clinical Psychologist" is conferred by the Psychology Board of Australia and the relevant positions may be advertised at Grade 1 or Grade 2 when vacant. - (iv) "Clinical Psychologist (Grade 2)" will mean a Clinical Psychologist who: - (A) is registered with the Psychology Board of Australia; - (B) has thorough knowledge of the methods, principles and practices of the profession; - (C) works under general to limited direction; and - (D) has an ability to practice psychology with a high degree of initiative and experience. - (v) The classification and grading structure for Clinical Psychologists above Grade 2 will be as agreed from time to time between the System Manager and HSUWA, and will be published by the System Manager. - (vi) Subclause 21.6(a) applies to employees appointed as Clinical Neuropsychologists.